Mai0313/go_template/.devcontainer/README.md

-# Dev Container for Python Project
+# Dev Container for Go Project

-This directory contains configuration files for developing this project in a fully reproducible environment using [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).
+This directory hosts configuration for a reproducible Go development environment using [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).

 ## What's Included?

-- **Dockerfile**: Builds an image based on Python 3.10 + Node.js 20, with zsh, oh-my-zsh, powerlevel10k, and useful plugins/fonts for a modern terminal experience.
+- **Dockerfile**: Go 1.x base image with zsh, oh-my-zsh, powerlevel10k, fonts, and common shell plugins.
-- **devcontainer.json**: VS Code configuration for the container, including:
+- **devcontainer.json**: VS Code settings and extension recommendations (`golang.go`, Docker, YAML, TOML, etc.).
-    - Recommended extensions for Python, Jupyter, Docker, TOML, YAML, Git, and more.
-    - Custom mounts for your local `.gitconfig`, `.ssh`, and `.p10k.zsh`.
+- Mounts for your `.gitconfig`, `.ssh`, and `.p10k.zsh`.
-    - Automatic dependency sync with `uv` on container start.

 ## Usage

-1. **Open this folder in VS Code** (with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed).
+1. Open this folder in VS Code with the Dev Containers extension installed.
-2. **Reopen in Container** when prompted, or use the command palette: `Dev Containers: Reopen in Container`.
+2. Run “Dev Containers: Reopen in Container”.
-3. The environment will be built and all dependencies installed automatically.
+3. On start, the container verifies `go version` and you're ready to `make build` / `make test`.

 ## Customization

-- **Add Python/Node packages**: Edit the Dockerfile to install system or global packages as needed.
+- Add system packages in the Dockerfile as needed.
-- **Change Python version**: Adjust the `PYTHON_VERSION` build argument in the Dockerfile.
-- **Add VS Code extensions**: Update the `extensions` list in `devcontainer.json`.
+- Add VS Code extensions in `devcontainer.json`.
-- **Mount more files**: Add to the `mounts` array in `devcontainer.json`.
+- Mount more files by editing the `mounts` array.

 ## Useful Commands

-- **Rebuild container**: Use `Dev Containers: Rebuild Container` from the command palette after changing Dockerfile or devcontainer.json.
-- **Update dependencies**: The container runs `uv sync && uv cache clean` on start.
+- Rebuild container after Dockerfile changes: “Dev Containers: Rebuild Container”.
+- Inside the container: `make build`, `make test`, `go mod tidy`.

 ## Troubleshooting

-- If you have issues with SSH or Git, ensure your local files are correctly mounted.
+- If SSH or Git behave unexpectedly, ensure your local files are mounted as configured.
-- For more info, see the [VS Code Dev Containers documentation](https://code.visualstudio.com/docs/devcontainers/containers).
+- See the [VS Code Dev Containers docs](https://code.visualstudio.com/docs/devcontainers/containers) for more details.